nickkim024/git_branch_practice/README.md

 - Travelling
 - Raindrops on roses
-- Whiskers on cute cats
+- Whiskers on cute kittens
-- Bright copper kettles
 - Warm woolen mittens
 - Not editing directly on GitHub
 - Sleep